Etherpod/Ship-Enhancements/README.md

 ### *Navigation*
 - **Lock-on**: Removes your ability to lock on to objects.
 No autopilot, no distances, and no way of knowing how fast you're going.
+- **Signalscope Brackets**: Removes the guiding brackets on the signalscope that indicate the direction of the signal.
+You'll have to find the signals based on sound alone.
 - **HUD Markers**: Hides the on-screen markers that tell you the location of your ship, your scout, and any marked ship log locations.
 Ship log locations inside The Stranger are left visible until you arrive.
 - **Minimap Markers**: Hides the icons on the minimap globe that tell you the location of your ship, your scout, and yourself.